rfcx/rfcx-api/README.md

 nvm use
 ```

-### Depencencies
+### Dependencies
 Sometimes node modules may dissappear from remote storage.
 That's why we keep them in `node_modules` in our repo.
 You **shouldn't** run `npm install` on your machine.
 All required deps are already here.

 ### Env variables
 Clone and copy `./config/env_vars.js.sample` into `./config/env_vars.js` and fill it with required vars

 ### VPN
-You need to be connected to rfcx-ldap VPN to have access to databases.
+You need to be connected to rfcx-ldap VPN to have access to the test/staging databases.

 ### TimescaleDb
 You can run TimescaleDb Docker container locally.